wbcmedia/wbcmedia.github.io/draft.md

 - Candice turns to leave, and as she does runs straight into a big plate of cream which Mrs Tripps is carrying in
 - Everyone looks shocked as Candice stares out at the audience, face covered in cream
+- Mrs Tripps attempts to scrape the cream off Candice's face and back on to the plate
 - Curtains

 ---